Crello Review 2026: Is It Worth Your Money? (Honest Verdict)

 How does Crello's pricing compare to Canva?

-Crello Pro runs approximately $10/month on an annual plan; Canva Pro is approximately $15/month.
+Crello Pro runs approximately $10/month on an annual plan; Canva Pro is approximately $15/month annually.
 That's roughly $60/year extra for Canva.
-Whether that gap is worth it depends on whether you need Canva's collaboration tools and ecosystem — if you're working solo, probably not.
+Whether that gap is worth it depends almost entirely on whether you need Canva's collaboration tools and larger integration ecosystem — if you're a solo user, probably not.

 Can I use Crello for print design?